UMD-CS-STICs/389Kspring17/projects/final-project/README.md

 ### Submission

-We will detail how to submit this project in the next week.
-In class we will learn about hosting and git.
+We will be using [now](https://zeit.co/now) to submit one link per project.
+We will go over how to use this in class on 4/28.

 ### Additional Comments